 Suppose A is true and B is false (the second row).
-In a valid form we can't get a false conclusion (B) from true premises.
+In the valid form of modus ponens we can't get a false conclusion (B) from true premises.
 Since there are only two premises, it must be that $A \rightarrow B$ is false.